varunaditya27/TaskNova/README.md

-# 🤖 TaskNova — Your AI-Powered Telegram Task Reminder Bot
+# 🤖 TaskNova — Your AI-Powered Smart Reminder Agent

-**TaskNova** is your smart, snappy task companion that turns your casual thoughts like:
+**TaskNova** is no longer just a reminder bot — it's your personal productivity agent powered by Google Gemini.
+It doesn't just set a timer.
+It thinks.
+It plans.
+It adapts.

+Say something like:

-> "Remind me to revise Unit 3 before 6 PM tomorrow"
+> "Remind me to complete my lab report before 8 PM tonight"

-...into actionable, scheduled tasks with a little help from Google Gemini.

-Talk like a human, get reminded like a boss.
+...and TaskNova will:

+* Figure out what you need to do
+* When you need to do it
+* And intelligently schedule **multiple reminders** so you don't slack off or forget.

 ---

 ## 🧠 What It Does

-* Understands natural task instructions (LLM-powered)
+* Parses natural language using **Gemini Pro**
-* Extracts the **task** and **time**
+* Extracts **task**, **deadline**, and plans **smart reminders**
-* Confirms with the user
-* \[Coming Soon] Sends reminder notifications
-* Works right inside Telegram
+* Schedules and sends reminders through **Telegram**
+* Sends multiple nudges depending on task urgency (short/long deadlines)
+* Handles vague times like "in 10 minutes" or "tomorrow evening"
+* Super simple chat interface — no apps, no clutter

 ---

 ## 🛠 Tech Stack

 * Python + Flask
+* APScheduler for job scheduling
 * Telegram Bot API
 * Google Gemini Pro API (via Google AI Studio)
 * Hosted on [Render](https://render.com/)